32-Bit apps no longer working on macOS Catalina. What can you do?

 - Select System Report at the bottom of the window.

-- Click on Applications and scroll to the right until you see the column headed ’64-bit’.
+- Click on Applications and scroll to the right until you see the column headed ‘64-bit’ (‘Kind’ in later macOS versions).

-- Apps that have a yes in the column are 64-bit and will work, those with a ‘No’ are 32-bit and won’t work.
+- Apps that have a yes in the column are 64-bit and will work; those with a ‘No’ are 32-bit and won’t work.
+In newer macOS versions, they will be marked with ‘32-bit (Unsupported).’

 There is an easier way to check, and it’s the one I recommend because it will allow you to upgrade 32-bit apps to their 64-bit versions at the press of a button.
 It uses the Updater utility in CleanMyMac X — a cool program by MacPaw — and it’s so simple to use.
 Here’s how: